 When my oldest child was 9 months old, he decided he hated clothing.
 At naptime and night, he would regularly strip out of all his clothes (diaper included) and hang out in the buff.
 Naked.
 Sans clothing.
 However, you want to describe it.
 He HATED clothes of any kind.
 Needless to say, we cleaned up A LOT of accidents the first year of his life :-/

 I bring this up to say that if your kids are anything like mine, they were born with the ability to undress since birth.
 Getting undressed is a skill we rarely have to teach kids.
 Pulling off pants, taking off socks, and stripping out of pajamas seems to be a skill they are born with.
+Although, if your preschooler has one of their favorite Custom Photo Socks or pajamas that have their picture printed on as a superhero, they might not ever want to take it off!
 But when is the right time to start having our kids actually dress themselves?
 I know a lot of parents like to control what their child wears for the first few years of their life, although many tend to leave that responsibility to something like KidBox instead.
 KidBox is a subscription box service that sends different children’s clothing to you every month.
 If you are interested in a service like this, why not check out ReviewingThis for a review of KidBox that can give you much more information.

 Skills Necessary to for Getting Dressed